This is an article about what you should know before going to Iceland, even when there are very few chances of admiring

-– We could pay by credit cards almost everywhere.
-I exchanged money upfront, but honestly, it was not needed.
+- We could pay by credit cards almost everywhere.
+I exchanged money upfront, but honestly, it was not necessary.
 We could pay by cards everywhere, at petrol stations, in bars, restaurants, hot tubs, and for all the accommodations.

 - Try the local food!
 Iceland is a country of fish and fisheries and the standards are sky high.
 Langoustine, cod or haddock is some of the most common to see on the menus and are sure bets.
 Best enjoyed with mashed potatoes and the classic Icelandic rye bread with butter.

 - Also don’t forget to try the famous Icelandic Skyr yogurt, even though some classify Skyr as cheese but it is more commonly recognized as a thick yogurt.
 You can now get Skyr in numerous different flavors.

 - Icelandic Tap Water is of outstanding quality, you really don’t need to buy water.

 - You can only buy in Vinbudin stores, also available in most of the towns, with crazy prices though.
 But since in the supermarkets and discount stores, you can buy only beers with 2,5%, and these types are not necessarily the better ones, very light beers, so it’s worth to consider to go to a Vinbudin from time to time.

-– Or the best and most economical option is to take your bottle of wine, gin, whatever from the duty-free zone, either on your airport or after landing at Keflavik airport.
+- The best and most economical option is to take your bottle of wine, gin, whatever from the duty-free zone, either on your airport or after landing at Keflavik airport.